Criminology and Criminal Justice Program

 - Experience a flexible online program structure created to fit the lives of full-time working professionals

-- Graduate in less than two years
+- Graduate in fewer than two years

 - Submit your application with no GRE requirement for admission into the program